gavinnn101/fishing_assistant/README.md

 Please follow the below sections in order CAREFULLY and let me know if you have any questions or run into any problems.

 This is just a personal project that I'm having fun with above all else.
 I'm working on it when I feel like it, not selling it, and sharing it with friends, privately, for free.
 My goal for this project is to be able to easily run and manage a large amount of fishing bots and not get banned.

+* security:
-The security largely comes from using the interception driver that scans for your real keyboard/mouse and fakes the input from there instead of virtual inputs that most bots use and are typically detected.
+* * Interception Driver - The security largely comes from using the interception driver that scans for your real keyboard/mouse and fakes the input from there instead of virtual inputs that most bots use and are typically detected. - done/implemented!
+* * Code Obfuscation - The code will by dynamically changed before each run to hopefully help against any signature checks
+* * Breaks - You will be able to set up break schedules for your bots so that they will log out after (ex: 30-45 minutes) for (ex: 5-15 minutes) and then after 2 hours for 1 hour, etc. In my experience, playtime hasn't seemed to make much of a difference in bans for me but I do plan to implement it just incase.

+* Bot Management:
-Managing the bots at scale will come from the next part of the project that I'm working on.
+* * Managing the bots at scale will come from the next part of the project that I'm working on.
 I'm building a website where every user will be able to log into their account and manage all of their bots:
-* You will be able to start and stop the bots at any time
+* * You will be able to start and stop the bots at any time
-* See real-time stats for each individual bot (run time, gold earned, fish caught, etc)
+* * See real-time stats for each individual bot (run time, gold earned, fish caught, etc)
-* See real-time screenshots for each individual bot
+* * See real-time screenshots for each individual bot
-* See real-time logs for each individual bot
+* * See real-time logs for each individual bot
-* Send a message in-game as your bot character from the website (to implement later)
+* * Send a message in-game as your bot character from the website (to implement later)
-* automatically vendor trash items(bait/greys/etc)(provided you have a vendor mount like a mammoth)
+* * automatically vendor trash items(bait/greys/etc)(provided you have a vendor mount like a mammoth)
-* Automatically relog into the game if disconnected and resume fishing
+* * Automatically relog into the game if disconnected and resume fishing
 * * Feature Enhancement: Detect if it's reset day and sleep until servers are online

+If you think of any features you feel would be highly beneficial that aren't on either of these lists, feel free to let me know :)

 # Installing Dependencies
 * Installing Python: